 IT IS HEREBY SPECIFIED THAT, FOR ANY PAYMENT BY US, THE BENEFICIARY WILL COMMUNICATE US THE UNITED STATES DOLLARS (USD) COUNTER-VALUE OF THE AMOUNT CLAIMED BY THE BENEFICIARY IN BRAZILIAN REAIS (BRL) (“COMMUNICATION”), ON THE BASIS OF THE EXCHANGE RATE BETWEEN THE USD AND THE BRL IN ACCORDANCE WITH NORMAL BANKING PROCEDURES, IN ORDER TO MAKE AVAILABLE TO THE BENFICIARY TO PURCHASE BRL EQUIVALENT TO THE AMOUNT IN BRL CLAIMED UNDER THE COMMUNICATION.
 IF THE BRL SO PURCHASED ARE LESS THAN THE SUM ORIGINALLY DUE TO THE BENEFICAIRY IN BRL, WE AGREE TO PAY SUCH AMOUNTS AS MAY BE NECESSARY TO ENSURE THAT THE BRL AMOUNT PURCHASED BY THE BENEFIACIARY AFTER SUCH EXCHANGE CONVERTION WILL BE EQUIVALENT TO THE AMOUNT IN BRL CLAIMED TO US IN THE COMMUNICATION.”

-The expiration date of this Standby Letter of Credit shall be automatically extended for successive one-year periods, unless, no less than 30 days before the then-current expiration date, we send to Beneficiary an authenticated SWIFT message referring to this Standby Letter of Credit by reference number and stating that the expiration date of this Standby Letter of Credit will not be extended beyond the then-current expiration date, PROVIDED, HOWEVER, that THE MAXIMUM AMOUNT IN the PREAMBLE SHALL BE UPDATED ACCORDINGLY.
+The expiration date of this Standby Letter of Credit shall be automatically extended for successive one-year periods, PROVIDED, HOWEVER, that THE MAXIMUM AMOUNT IN the PREAMBLE SHALL BE UPDATED ACCORDINGLY, unless, no less than 30 days before the then-current expiration date, we send to Beneficiary an e-mail referring to this Standby Letter of Credit by reference number and stating that the expiration date of this Standby Letter of Credit will not be extended beyond the then-current expiration date..
 The expiration date is not subject to automatic extension beyond august 3, 2026, and any pending automatic extension of expiration date shall be ineffective beyond that date, which shall be the final expiration date of this Standby Letter of Credit.

 THE TOTAL AMOUNT OF THIS STANDBY L/C WILL BE REDUCED BY ANY PAYMENT EFFECTED HEREUNDER.